rafacarrascosa/samr/README.md

     generate_kaggle_submission.py samr/data/model2.json > submission.csv

-And that will generate a Kaggle submission file that scores `0.65844` on the [leaderboard](http://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/leaderboard) (should take 3 minutes, and as of 2014-07-22 is the score of the 2nd place).
+And that will generate a Kaggle submission file that scores near `0.65844` on the [leaderboard](http://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/leaderboard) (should take 3 minutes, and as of 2014-07-22 that score is the 2nd place).

 The `model2.json` argument above is a configuration file for `samr` that determines how the `scikit-learn` pipeline is going to be built and other